-In order to create an account or make a transaction, you may need to submit two commonly requested documents for verification — proof of identity (PoI) and proof of address (PoA).
+In order to create an account or make a transaction, you may need to submit two commonly requested documents for verification — a Proof of Identity (PoI) and a Proof of Address (PoA).

 - Mortgage statement;

 - Correspondence with a government authority regarding the receipt of benefits such as a pension, unemployment benefits, housing benefits, etc.;

 - Cable bill (but not from satellite TV companies);

 - Bank statement showing the date of issue and the name of the person (the document must be not older than 3 months);

 - Utility bill for gas, electricity, water, internet, etc. linked to the property (the document must not be older than 3 months);

 - A lease agreement that is current and has the signatures of the landlord and the tenant;

 - Credit card statement issued by a bank;